runemalm/OpenDDD.NET/docs/gettingstarted.rst

 The quickest way to get a taste of this framework is to check out the code snippets on the :doc:`start page<index>`.

-If you want to see the full source code of a project based on this framework you can check out the `poweriam github repository <https://...>`_.

-Another easy way to get started quickly is to use the WeatherForecast `project templates <https://todo>`_.
+The reommended and easy way to get started quickly is to use the WeatherForecast `project templates <https://todo>`_.

 Next, we'll guide you through the building blocks to get you started.